nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 But what does it mean for an object to be _iterable_?

 During the rest of this article, we will learn how JavaScript knows if a given object is **iterable** and how we can make our own custom _iterable_ objects.

+But first let's quickly take a look at how we can use async iterators.

 ## JavaScript iteration with `for await...of`